wml-frc/UDP_TransferNT/README.md

 }
 ```

-- After registered threads have been launched, you can modify them using the following (This controls all threads sending/receiving threads, not just the registered)
+- After registered threads have been launched, you can modify them using the following (This controls all threads associated with the objects sending/receiving threads, not just the registered) WILL HAULT GENERIC SEND/RECV FUNCTIONS

 ```cpp
 // Can be server or client